brendanoshea84/tandem_skydive/README.md

     - While the page has a image and a link to google map.
 I would like to implement a google search directly into the website.
 1. Facebook loggin:
     - This would help advertise the experience and allow user feedback on both Facebook and the website.
+1. Extra Payment methods:
+    - Sweden was another payment (Swish) option which is very common and widely used.
+I would like to add this payment plan when the site goes live for Skydive Göteborg.

+## Technologies Used ##